Chicano rock: Chicano/a rock as a global phenomenon

 Chicano rock's origins in diverse places like Los Angeles and San Francisco requires us to consider the many cultures that went into its creation.
-Shared experiences of discrimination have led black and Latinx communities to build what George Lipsitz called "a ‘historical bloc’ of oppositional groups united in ideas and intentions if not experience."
+Shared experiences of discrimination have led black and Latinx communities to build what George Lipsitz called "a 'historical bloc' of oppositional groups united in ideas and intentions if not experience."
 A shared experience in America amongst members of Lipsitz's "historical bloc" led to cultural, and musical, fusion that transcends national borders.
-Jesus Velo of 1970s Chicano punk band, Los Illegals, has said "We [had] no choice but to just absorb each other’s rhythms and patterns."
+Jesus Velo of 1970s Chicano punk band, Los Illegals, has said "We [had] no choice but to just absorb each other's rhythms and patterns."
 Through this fusion, international musical styles mixed with American rock to create something novel and multicultural.
 Mexican-American artists' music in this era has been labelled 'Chicano rock.'
-It's undeniable that Chicano rock helped create a distinct Mexican-American identity, but this includes elements of other Latin American nations.
+Scholars note that Chicano rock helped create a distinct Mexican-American identity, but this includes elements of other Latin American nations.

 Additionally, Latin American nations' musical styles were not developed in isolation.
 Loza writes, "Latin America must be considered a cultural entity much like that of other continental areas––for example, the United States, Europe and East Asia––where intercultural expression ultimately signifies various national identities and 'characters'."
 Latin American nations are built on a mix of indigenous, colonist, and African peoples, and their music reflects contributions from these different cultures.

+Chicano Rock continues to be present in the work of artists across a variety of genres, from alternative rock to hip-hop, with its connections that reflects the ongoing connection between Mexican American identity and modern popular music.